vtex/shoreline/rfcs/brand/input.md

       },
       {
         validation: checkFullName,
-        errorMessage: 'Remember to state your first and last names.'
+        errorMessage: 'Remember to state your first and last name.'
       }
     ]}
   />